schavez100/schavez100.github.io/Fireball_Test_Plan.md

 <p>This Test Plan for the Fireball game supports the following objectives:</p>
     <ul>
         <li>Test Strategy: Guidelines that the test will be based on and descriptions of the process to set up a valid test.</li>
-        <li>Execution Strategy: How the test will be executed and the process to identify and report bugs, and to finx and implement fixes</li>
+        <li>Execution Strategy: How the test will be executed and the process to identify and report bugs, and to fix and implement fixes</li>
         <li>Test Management: Handling the logistics of the test and all the events that come up during execution of a test.</li>
     </ul>
+<p><h2>Scope:</h2> This document is intended to provide a test plan to test the Fireball game, which Internation Hobo developed.
+The test plan will consist of unit, integration, function, performance, and load testing.
+The testing techniques that will be performed include black box testing.
+Some test that were omitted in the test plan include: stress, smoke, regression, and complaiance testing.
+A test plan workflow will be uncluded along with milestones that have been set for the test plan phase.</p>
+<p><h2>Audience</h2> </p>